FIE450 Programming with Applications in Finance

 - compute efficient portfolios by means of Markowitz optimization;

-- recall the principles of single and multi-index models;
+- recall the principles of single index models;

 - estimate index models;